AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 RENDERED TO THE GREAT TRUTH TO WHICH THIS BOOK IS DEVOTED, IT IS AFFECTIONATELY INSCRIBED BY THE AUTHOR.

-# Dedication (2022)

-To the Revs.
-Don Lyons and Bob Sheldon and to all those who led and loved me at First Baptist Church of Westerlo.
-They may not agree with this universalistic stance but they are the ones who taught me that God is good.

 # Foreword (2022)

-I\'ve written and rewritten this introduction.
-I\'m trying to find the right words but I haven\'t, so I\'ll settle for these.
+I've written and rewritten this introduction.
+I'm trying to find the right words but I haven't, so I'll settle for these.

 I can think of no topic more important for the Christian than the nature of God.
 It certainly has been a topic that has consumed my mind and life for many years.

 As long as I can remember I have believed God is good.
 For Christianity to be true God must be good and I will only follow a good God.
-Thus I have struggled and do struggle to believe that God exists because I cannot always see/knew that God is good.[^3]
+Thus I have struggled and do struggle to believe that God exists because I cannot always see/know that God is good.[^3]

 As a child I was raised in a fundamentalist, evangelical family.
 The church community generally emphasized a free will (Arminian/Wesleyan) perspective.
 God was good but humans were failing.
 God wanted to save all but humans refused.

 When I went off to college I entered a conservative, evangelical community heavily oriented towards a deterministic (Augustinian/Calvinistic) perspective.
 This nearly shipwrecked my faith.
-I remember sitting on the grass on campus with Arminius\' works in my lap crying out to God.
-I was spending my life for God, but was God good?
+I remember sitting on the grass on campus with Arminius' works in my lap crying out to God.
+I was spending my life for God, but was that God good?

-I no longer saw a human\'s will as able to frustrate God\'s decisions[^4] - and if God was capable of saving everyone but didn\'t, then God was choosing not to save everyone.
+I no longer saw a human's will as able to frustrate God's decisions[^4] - and if God was capable of saving everyone but didn't, then God was choosing not to save everyone.
 If God chose not to save everyone, that (to my mind) God could not be good.

-I accidentally stumbled upon \"Christian Universalism,"[^5] I initially rejected it immediately as outlandish and unbiblical.
+I accidentally stumbled upon "Christian Universalism,"[^5] I immediately rejected it as outlandish and unbiblical.
 But, over time, I found myself drawn back to studying this "Christian Universalism."

 I eventually stumbled upon the works of John Wesley Hanson, a prolific author during the 19th century who laid out in volume after volume the Scriptural and historical foundations for universalistic belief.

 One of those books is the one you are about to read - *Universalism in the Early Church*.
 In this work Hanson provides copious documentation of the presence of universalistic belief within the *orthodox* Christian community of the early church.

 I hope you will read this book with a discerning but open heart.
 It is what I have attempted and continue to attempt to do.
 The vision of God set forth by "Christian Universalism" is such as I desperately long for God to be and for this very reason I have pressed and continue to press on this vision to find it's weaknesses lest I have been deceived.
-I do not want to form a god of my own making but to know the true God as I expect do you.
+I do not want to form a god of my own making but to know the true God as expect is true of you as well.

 May God grant us wisdom that we may know and love the true God.